openstack-archive/tripleo-docs/doc/source/ci/third_party_dependencies_ci.rst

 `log_url`, click on the `job-output.txt`.
 It contains the results of ansible playbook runs.
 Look for *ERROR* or failed messages.
-If looks something ovious.
+If looks something obvious.
 Please go ahead and create the bug on launchpad_ against tripleo project with all the information.

 Once the bug is created, please add `depcheck` tag on the filed launchpad bug.
-This tag is explicitly used for listing bugs related to TripleO CI job failue against ceph-ansible and podman projects.
+This tag is explicitly used for listing bugs related to TripleO CI job failure against ceph-ansible and podman projects.

 .. _launchpad: https://bugs.launchpad.net/tripleo/+filebug